 Construction Finance Quote For Funding Against Applications For Payment Or Invoices

-Construction Finance (sometimes called receivables finance) is specialist finance for subcontractors within the construction sector.
+Construction Finance (sometimes called receivables finance or construction invoice finance) is specialist finance for subcontractors within the construction sector.
 It can be used for any purpose, including paying for site workers, paying overdue tax, or to purchase raw materials.

 It can help improve your cash flow if you have just won a new contract, especially a large order, or if you want to take on larger projects even with contractual terms, such as JCT contracts.